Hosting and bandwidth provided by MacAce.net.

 Upon the unveiling of the original iPad, Apple stated that to print a file from any of the iWork iPad applications -- whether it was Pages, Numbers, or Keynote -- you needed to "send it to your computer via e-mail, iWork.com public beta, or File Sharing in iTunes."

-Epson released several AirPrint compatible printers shortly thereafter and Brother, Canon, Lexmark, Ricoh and others have followed more recently.
+Epson released several AirPrint compatible printers shortly thereafter and Brother, Canon, Ricoh, Xerox and others soon followed.
 Apple maintains a full list of AirPrint compatible printers that may be of interest.

 How to Print with AirPrint

-2. Touch the "Action" button (the square with the right facing arrow) within the iPad application you would like to print.
+2) Touch the "Action" button within the iPad application you would like to print.

 Software to Print Directly from an iPad via Mac and Windows